dannythehacker/moon-stealer/README.md

 <h2>Disclaimer</h2>

     This software was made for research and educational purposes only.
-The creator of Moon Stealer is not responsible for the usage of this software.
+The creator of Moon Grabber is not responsible for the usage of this software.

 ## License